YanShuai-Dilato/Selenium_on_pgb/README.md

 1, Clone the repo to your local machine

 	$ git clone https://github.com/YanShuai-Dilato/Selenium_on_pgb.git
 	$ cd Selenium_on_pgb/

+2, Please copy 'Selenium_on_pgb/assets/application/anotherあ你äōҾӲ.zip' to C:\ , if you're using Windows to run this test.

-2, Manage testing task in Rakefile
+3, Manage testing task in Rakefile

    example: